iamshadmirza/BlogsByShad/blogs/from-nothing-to-hashnode/index.md

 I was popping headache pills every single day and used to take unpaid leaves just to sit back and relax so I don't lose my sanity.
 If you find yourself in a similar situation, leave as soon as possible.

 I developed around 5 apps with backend in 1 year of working at this startup.
 I was growing at a rate where I was a totally different person every single month.
-We will talk some more about startups in a little while but now let's talk about some good things of Bangalore.
+We will talk some more about startups in a little while but now let's talk about some good things about Bangalore.

 ## Meetups: Wait, What's that?